-Prepare the conflict resolution tools at the end of this session written onto cards (OR print them out, 1 per sheet).
+Prepare the active listening conflict resolution tool at the end of this session written onto cards (OR print them out, 1 per sheet).
 Also prepare the communication styles handout (1 per participant).

 Explain each conflict resolution approach using these notes: